Scotty-Hudson/DotNetDataExtensions/README.md

 var customer = row.MapTo( new Customer { Zip = 0 });
 ```

-or to return nulls instead of empty strings for null strings in the DataTable
+or to return nulls instead of empty strings for null strings in the DataRow

 ```c#
 var customerList = row.MapTo(new Customer { FirstName="Please",